Skip to main content

 HOW TO APPLY

-1. Submit materials to apprenticeships@olneytheatre.org.
+1. Submit materials to apprenticeships@olneytheatre.org by March 22, 2024.
 What materials are appropriate?
 Standard materials often include a resume, cover letter, and three references (just contact info).
-Additionally, some people like to include links to portfolios or writing samples (Artistic & Dramaturgy as well as Education & Engagement applicants should certainly plan on submitting samples).
+Additionally, some people like to include links to portfolios or writing samples (Casting & Dramaturgy as well as Education & Engagement applicants should certainly plan on submitting samples).
 Some people like to send full letters of reference; that's great too.
-Most importantly, we want you to let us know (1) who you are and (2) why you want to spend a year learning and working with us.
+Most importantly, we want you to let us know: (1) who you are; (2) which apprenticeship position(s) you’re applying for; and (3) why you want to spend a year learning and working with us.
 So submit what you think will best tell us that.

 APPRENTICESHIPS: